rdallman/goserver/README.md

 specifying the value of the length of the constant "/views/" (7) and then 'slicing' it.
 What this will do, effectively, is get rid of the first 7 bytes ("/views/") from `r.URL.PATH` and return whatever is left.
 So, in the case of "/views/gophers", title := "gophers".

 Now you should __compile and run__ and point your browser to `localhost:8080/views/home`.
 Make sure this is working before moving on (you should see Jordan-Hare).
+If Jordan-Hare doesn't appear, make sure that your new page is being handled correctly in `main()`.
 You don't need to replace all of your handlers with this new slice stuff, we'll take care of that shortly.

 ### [Remember, remember the 5th of November](https://si0.twimg.com/profile_images/1769643466/258844_104131489680984_104118713015595_32268_721285_o__1_.jpeg)